Tim Anderson Player Props: White Sox vs. Braves

-Friday, Tim Anderson and the Chicago White Sox face the Atlanta Braves and Charlie Morton, with the first pitch at 7:20 PM ET.
+The Chicago White Sox and Tim Anderson, who went 2-for-4 last time out, take on Spencer Strider and the Atlanta Braves at Truist Park, Saturday at 7:15 PM ET.

-In his most recent action (on July 9 against the Cardinals) he went 0-for-5.
+In his most recent game, he had two hits (going 2-for-4) against the Braves.

 Tim Anderson Game Info & Props vs. the Braves